brinjal curry

 Immersing chopped eggplants in salted water prevents them from turning bitter and darker.
 However if left too long, they soak up the salt as well.
 So adjust the amount of salt in your curry accordingly.

-• Use good flavorful garam masala or curry powder.
+• Use good flavorful garam masala or Curry powder.
 Every spice powder is different.
 If your curry does not turn flavorful, it is because of the spice powder.
 So add more to suit your taste.

 • You can also use sambar powder, curry powder or pav bhaji masala as a substitute to garam masala.